Ice cream van: Norway

 Norway has two leading ice-cream van companies; Isbilen (lit. ice-car) by Fråst, and Diplom-isbilen by Diplom-Is.
 Diplom-Isbilen sells ice cream made by Diplom-Is, and isbilen sells ice cream made by Isbjørn-Is; they also sell fish.
 The ice cream vans can be heard from afar and attract customers to the street by playing the iconic tune "Norge rundt", symbolizing their presence all over the country.

 Sweden

 Hemglass is the Swedish brand of the ice cream manufacturer Hjem-IS Europa A/S and was launched in Sweden in 1968.
-The company distributes its products in ice cream trucks in Sweden Hemglass and Denmark (Hjem-IS).
+The company distributes its products in ice cream vans in Sweden Hemglass and Denmark (Hjem-IS).